 Why not?

-Have you heard of this saying that “The new HR is marketing”?
+Have you heard of this saying: “The new HR is marketing”?

 If one of your L&D priorities is to create differentiation in the marketplace through people and culture, you have to do something to bring new ideas and inspirations to your people.
-As a supplement introducing short, microlearning video courses to your team about different topics can be a great way to incentivize ideas, inspire solutions, and overall boost the creativity within the team.
+Introducing short, microlearning video courses to your team about different topics can be a great way to incentivize ideas, inspire solutions, and boost the team’s creativity.

 In summary, L&D is getting increasingly strategic in an organization’s development.
 An L&D professional needs to be open-minded and flexible in this uncertain new normal.
 How to do that?
 By embracing a “Both…and” mindset, incorporating problem-solving into L&D initiatives, and bringing in more ideas & inspirations to the organization.